 Because Grenada’s main language is English, and thanks to direct flights from Grenada’s Maurice Bishop International Airport to the US, the island has become one of Americans’ favorite Caribbean islands for relocation.

-The launch of Grenada’s Citizenship by Investment Program in 2013, has seen a staggering boost in the number of expats coming to live in Grenada.
-The successful scheme gives foreigners the fantastic opportunity to get the Grenada passport in exchange for an investment in the country’s economy.
+The launch of Grenada’s Citizenship by Investment Program in 2013 has seen a staggering boost in the number of expats coming to live in Grenada.
+The successful scheme gives foreigners the fantastic opportunity to get a Grenada passport in exchange for an investment in the country’s economy.

 Why moving to Grenada from US is an excellent decision

 Benefits of living in Grenada as a US expat

 Pros of living in Grenada